RichardNk24/Restaurant-Page/README.md

-# This is a restaurant page I made https://saleherehani.github.io/Restaurant-Page/
+# This is a restaurant website I made that is not yet responsive to mobile https://saleherehani.github.io/Restaurant-Page/